ckccyrus/gitlab-daily-backup/README.md

 This is an integrated application that is developed with node.js and Jenkins that provide backup services of all gitlab projects and synchronous to our local git server.

+The system is mainly divided into two parts.

+One is the node.js part that pull a gitlab project and then save them as zips.

+Another one is the Jenkins part that provide continuous integration that runs the node.js periodically.

 ![](./readme/git_backup.png)

 ## Prerequisites